MicrosoftDocs/Devices-docs/surface/surface-australia-onsite-service-repair.md

 - [Australian Capital Territory](https://download.microsoft.com/download/2/6/5/26593c54-9e9a-46e6-ada1-24e483aa6d61/AU%20Service%20Locator_ACT_Nov302022.xlsx)

 > [!NOTE]
-> Onsite service is part of the extended EHS Plus Onsite Protection plan you purchased, and the services are provided by a Microsoft vendor and not Microsoft.
+> On-Site service is part of the extended EHS Plus On-Site Protection plan you purchased, and the services are provided by a Microsoft vendor and not Microsoft.

-Onsite may not be available within the first 90 days after the original purchase date of an eligible Microsoft Surface series device.
-As an alternative, Microsoft may replace your device using [Next Business Day Advanced Exchange](surface-advanced-exchange-replacement.md).
+On-Site may not be available within the first 90 days after the original purchase date of an eligible Microsoft Surface series device.
+As an alternative, Microsoft may replace your device using [Next Business Day Advanced Exchange](surface-next-business-day-replacement.md).

 ## References